jupyterhub/jupyterhub/docs/source/rbac/scopes.md

 Access to the user's own resources and subresources is covered by metascope `self`.
 This metascope includes the user's model, activity, servers and tokens.
 For example, `self` for a user named "gerard" includes:

 - `users!user=gerard` where the `users` scope provides access to the full user model and activity.
 The filter restricts this access to the user's own resources.
-- `users:servers!user=gerard` which grants the user access to their own servers without being able to create/delete any.
+- `servers!user=gerard` which grants the user access to their own servers without being able to create/delete any.
-- `users:tokens!user=gerard` which allows the user to access, request and delete their own tokens.
+- `tokens!user=gerard` which allows the user to access, request and delete their own tokens.

 The `self` scope is only valid for user entities.
 In other cases (e.g., for services) it resolves to an empty set of scopes.